". . . walk cheerfully over the world, answering that of God in everyone."

 ~ George Fox, founder of the Religious Society of Friends

-Cincinnati Friends Meeting is a semi-programmed Quaker meeting—that means we have a pastor who gives a brief message at the beginning of the service.
-The rest of our hour together is spent in silent, open worship as we listen to what the still, small voice of God might say to us.
+Cincinnati Friends Meeting is a semi-programmed Quaker meeting, which means that we have a pastor who gives a brief message at the beginning of the service.
+The rest of the hour together is spent in silent, open worship as we listen to what the still, small voice of God might say to us.
 Sometimes others might speak out of the silence, or request a hymn.
-Through such shared ministry we grow together in Spirit and community.
+Through such shared ministry we grow together in Spirit and in community.

 We are an Open and Affirming congregation, and a Solidarity Congregation in relationship with the Sanctuary Movement.
-By tradition we are Christian, but recognize that our world is interdependent, composed of many cultures and faith traditions.
-We seek to grow together spiritually, and learn from one another in peace.
-Respecting our differences, we seek a more compassionate and loving world, helping others as we would like to be helped.
-We welcome everyone interested in our way of worship and Quaker testimonies—simplicity, peace, integrity, community, and equality.
+By tradition we are Christian, but we recognize that the world is interdependent, composed of many cultures and faith traditions.
+We seek to grow together spiritually and learn from one another in peace.
+Respecting our differences, we seek a more compassionate and loving world.
+We welcome everyone interested in our way of worship and the Quaker testimonies: simplicity, peace, integrity, community, and equality.

 Where We Are

 Cincinnati, OH 45243

 Sundays at the Meeting

 First-Day School (Religious Education for young people 6 and older from September through May)

 A potluck lunch and fellowship follows worship on first and third Sundays of month.